Ubehebe Crater: Eruptions

 A type of pyroclastic flow called a base surge was sent out of Ubehebe by one of the explosions.
 It started after a large column of debris was thrown skyward then began to collapse.
-A doughnut-shaped cloud of hot ash and gas (the base surge) speed 100 to 200 mph from the base of the column while staying close to the ground, plastering the Ubehebe-facing side of all objects in the area.
+A doughnut-shaped cloud of hot ash and gas (the base surge) traveled at an estimated velocity of 100 to 200 mph from the base of the column while staying close to the ground, plastering the Ubehebe-facing side of all objects in the area.